E-invoicing is here: What you need to know in 2026

 Fresh insights from 2,650 finance decision-makers across Europe

-E-invoicing is no longer just a nice-to-have: it’s fast becoming a legal requirement across Europe.
+E-invoicing is fast becoming a legal requirement across Europe.
 For businesses that aren’t prepared, this could mean compliance headaches, fines and inefficiencies that slow down your finance team.

-But there’s good news: e-invoicing isn’t just about avoiding penalties.
+The good news is that e-invoicing isn’t just about avoiding penalties.
 It can help you automate invoice processing, reduce errors, improve cash flow visibility and save many hours of manual work.

 Note: Amendments to regulations are still under discussion in several markets.
 This blog will be updated as new information becomes available.